samedling/MCSAS/README.md

 Some comments:
 * Grid compression only works with reliably with fortran; it works with OpenCL if the number of points/pixels does not exceed OpenCL's capabilities.
 * If the fit steps are each taking less than 10 seconds, there would probaly be very little additional time taken by increasing pixels by 40% or halving the grid compression or z_scaling.
+* Be careful when letting the background vary.
+If the background gets set too high by the computer, it cannot normalize properly and all bets are off.

 ## Adding Models ##